Victoirey/data-analyst-interview/README.md

 # The test submission

-Our preferred response is an annotated Jupyter notebook.
-However, clear responses using Excel or any other text editor will be accepted, provided both the response to each question and your workings are demonstrated.
+Clear responses using Excel or any other text editor will be accepted or Jupiter Notebook, provided both the response to each question and your workings are demonstrated.

 # Good luck!